hites77/Bacteria-hybrid-genome-assembly-pipeline/README.md

 #### Detailed description

+Before performing the analysis, the script checks that all the programs needed are working (`checkDependencies`).

 The following metrics about the given chromosome/plasmid assembly are recorded:

 - Coverage of short reads and long reads (`shortReadsCoverage`, `longReadsCoverage`)